combio-dku/MarkerCount/README.md

 2. June 27, 2021: Slight modification was made to improve the identification performance.

 ## MarkerCount: Brief introduction
-MarkerCount is a python3 cell-type identification toolkit for single-cell RNA-Seq experiments.
+- MarkerCount is a python3 cell-type identification toolkit for single-cell RNA-Seq experiments.
+- Although it was developed using python3, you can run it in R as well (please see below).
-MarkerCount works both in reference and marker-based mode, where the latter utilizes only the existing lists of markers, while the former required pre-annotated dataset to train the model.
+- MarkerCount works both in reference and marker-based mode, where the latter utilizes only the existing lists of markers, while the former required pre-annotated dataset to train the model.
 Please refer to the preprint manuscript "MarkerCount: A stable, count-based cell type identifier for single cell RNA-Seq experiments" available at https://www.researchsquare.com/article/rs-418249/v2 DOI: https://doi.org/10.21203/rs.3.rs-418249/v2

 All the functions to implement MarkerCount are defined in the python3 script, `marker_count.py`, where the two key functions are